-A common misconception is that registering a company or trademarking a business name name gives you a right to use it in any manner you desire.
+A common misconception is that registering a company or trademarking a business name gives you the right to use it in any manner you desire.
 This is not the case.
-If your business or company name infringes on another party’s trade mark, then they can prevent you from using it and also seek damages.
+If your business or company name infringes on another party’s trademark, then they can prevent you from using it and also seek damages.

 It is easy to see how this misconception arises.
 Suppose Isabella decides to start a new business and decides on the name BONZA FUNCTIONS for her catering company.
 She then diligently registers the business name, gets an ABN, sets up a website and starts getting customers.
 By registering the business name, she has complied with government regulations and the government even issued her a business name certificate which must be displayed at her business.

 This is because registration of a business name is not a proprietary right, but rather permits a party to operate their business under a name other than their own.
-It is no defence to trade mark infringement.
+It is no defense to trademark infringement.
 In a case involving a similar situation to the above, the Federal Court said that: